In this article, we will discuss no-contest clauses (aka in terrorem provisions) under Arizona law.

 Not surprisingly, people put provisions in their estate planning documents to discourage will and trust contests and challenges.
 Such a clause is typically called a “no-contest” clause.
 They are also referred to as “in terrorem” (from the Latin term “in fear”), noncontest, anticontest or forfeiture clause.
 Basically, the provision is designed to threaten the would-be challenger and put him in fear of getting nothing if he files a challenge to the document.

-A typical no-contest clause provides something like the following: “I hereby leave $1 million to Johnny, but if Johnny directly or indirectly challenges or contests all or any part of my will or trust, he is disinherited and gets nothing.”
+A typical clause provides something like the following: “I hereby leave $1 million to Johnny, but if Johnny directly or indirectly challenges or contests all or any part of my will or trust, he is disinherited and gets nothing.”

 He that bereaves my will, which by God’s permission I have now made, let him

 be bereaved of these earthly joys; and may the Almighty Lord — cut him off

 from all holy men’s communion in Doomsday; and be he delivered to Satan, the